| Date: | Wednesday 25 March 2020 |

 |

-Narrative:AAIB investigation to Glos-Airtourer 150, G-AXIX: Hard landing, Almeley Wootton, 25 March 2020.
-The official AAIB final report into the incident was published on 11 June 2020, ahd the following is the summary from it:
+Narrative:AAIB investigation to Glos-Airtourer 150, G-AXIX: damaged in a hard landing, Almeley Wootton (approximately 5 nautical miles south-west of Shobdon, Herefordshire), 25 March 2020.
+The official AAIB final report into the incident was published on 11 June 2020, and the following is the summary from it:

 The pilot reported he landed on the main wheels but as the nosewheel touched down the aircraft started to oscillate in pitch.
 The nosewheel detached, the propeller struck the ground and the aircraft came to a sudden stop.
 Neither occupant was injured and they were both able to exit the aircraft normally.